clp-research/golmi/README.md

 * **Coordinates**: (0,0) is the upper left corner, so y-coordinates increase towards the bottom, x-coordinates increase towards the right

+## Troubleshooting

+* if your browser won't load the LogView script, this might be your adblocker trying to save you from evil data collection.
+Try turning off the adblock for this site or rename LogView into something less suspicious.

 [slurk]: https://clp.ling.uni-potsdam.de/publications/Schlangen-2018.pdf